liakopal/social-network-influence/README.md

 You can find a similar version of this project in another GitHub account here: https://github.com/alexliak/social-media-influence.git

 ### Adjusting the Number of Users

-To change the number of users for testing, you can modify the range in line 267 of main.py.
-This allows you to customize the size of the social network for different test scenarios.
+adjust the number of ntework's users in main.py